Preserving Fairness and Safety in Quantized LLMs Through Critical Weight Protection: Supplementary Evaluation Framework Details

 \subsection{CrowS-Pair}

 In this dataset, each example comprises a pair of sentences: one more stereotypical and one less stereotypical.
 Similar to StereoSet, the model is asked to pick a preferred sentence.
+This benchmark dataset contains $1,676$ examples for each language.
 The following provides details for each metric utilized in this benchmark:

 \begin{itemize} \item \textbf{Stereotype Score (SS)}.
 Similar to StereoSet, this metric indicates a preference for models that are either stereotypical or less stereotypical.
 How to calculate this metric is the same as StereoSet, by the percentage of stereotypical sentences across all instances. \item \textbf{Likelihood Difference (LD)}.
 This metric measures the model's tendency to assign higher probabilities to stereotypical than to less stereotypical sentences.
 This is calculated by taking the absolute difference of the log-likelihoods of the stereotypical and the less stereotypical one. \end{itemize}